isovector/certainty-by-construction/src/book/1-agda.lagda.md

   true  ∨⅋⅋⅋⅋⅋ true  = {! !}
 ```

-We can finish the definition of `_∨_` by giving filling in the desired answers
+We can finish the definition of `def:_∨_` by giving filling in the desired answers
 in each hole:

 ```agda